mekza/algoliasearch-client-readme-generator/include/templates/README.md

 <%= snippet("security_list_key") %>

-Each key is defined by a set of rights that specify the authorized actions.
-The different rights are:
+Each key is defined by a set of permissions that specify the authorized actions.
+The different permissions are:
- * **search**: allows to search,
+ * **search**: Allowed to search.
- * **browse**: allow to retrieve all index content via the browse API,
+ * **browse**: Allowed to retrieve all index contents via the browse API.
- * **addObject**: allows to add/update an object in the index,
+ * **addObject**: Allowed to add/update an object in the index.
- * **deleteObject**: allows to delete an existing object,
+ * **deleteObject**: Allowed to delete an existing object.
- * **deleteIndex**: allows to delete index content,
+ * **deleteIndex**: Allowed to delete index content.
- * **settings**: allows to get index settings,
+ * **settings**: allows to get index settings.
- * **editSettings**: allows to change index settings.
+ * **editSettings**: Allowed to change index settings.
- * **analytics**: allows to retrieve the analytics through the analytics API.
+ * **analytics**: Allowed to retrieve analytics through the analytics API.
- * **listIndexes**: allows to list all accessible indexes.
+ * **listIndexes**: Allowed to list all accessible indexes.

 Example of API Key creation:
 <%= snippet("security_add_user_key_simple") %>

 You can also create an API Key with advanced restrictions:

- * Add a validity period: the key will be valid only for a specific period of time (in seconds),
+ * Add a validity period.
+The key will be valid for a specific period of time (in seconds).
  * Specify the maximum number of API calls allowed from an IP address per hour.
 Each time an API call is performed with this key, a check is performed.
-If the IP at the origin of the call did more than this number of calls in the last hour, a 403 code is returned.
+If the IP at the source of the call did more than this number of calls in the last hour, a 403 code is returned.
 Defaults to 0 (no rate limit).
-This parameter can be used to protect you from attempts at retrieving your entire content by massively querying the index.
+This parameter can be used to protect you from attempts at retrieving your entire index contents by massively querying the index.
 <% if !cmd? && !csharp? && !android? && !objc? %>
 <%= snippet("security_note_forward") %>
 <% end %>
  * Specify the maximum number of hits this API key can retrieve in one call.
 Defaults to 0 (unlimited).
-This parameter can be used to protect you from attempts at retrieving your entire content by massively querying the index.
+This parameter can be used to protect you from attempts at retrieving your entire index contents by massively querying the index.
- * Specify the list of targeted indices, you can target all indices starting by a prefix or finishing by a suffix with the '*' character (for example "dev_*" matches all indices starting by "dev_" and "*_dev" matches all indices finishing by "_dev").
-Defaults to all indices if empty of blank.
+ * Specify the list of targeted indices.
+You can target all indices starting with a prefix or ending with a suffix using the '*' character.
+For example, "dev_*" matches all indices starting with "dev_" and "*_dev" matches all indices ending with "_dev".
+Defaults to all indices if empty or blank.

 <%= snippet("security_add_user_key") %>

 <% if !cmd? -%>
-Update the rights of an existing key:
+Update the permissions of an existing key:
 <%= snippet("security_update_user_key") %>
 <% end -%>
-Get the rights of a given key:
+Get the permissions of a given key:
 <%= snippet("security_get_user_key") %>

 Delete an existing key: